Text Written by Scarlett Bertrand, Erasmus Student

 Have you ever seen the French movie “L’Auberge Espagnole”?

-Well first if you haven’t and you are doing your exchange, I strongly advise you to give it a watch!
+Well first if you haven’t and you are living now your first Erasmus experience, I strongly advise you to give it a watch!
 In my case I did and I suddenly realized I was part of this Erasmus generation.
 The first time I had contact with Erasmus was when I welcomed international students into my own school.
-Then one day I left France to take part in my first Erasmus internship, which was Santander in Spain.
+Then one day I left France to take part in my first Erasmus experience internship, which was Santander in Spain.

 Discovering Santander, Spain